 1 x MID LAYER: Fleece or equivalent.

-1 x WATERPROOF JACKET AND TROUSERS: Gore-tex or equivalent.
+1 x WATERPROOF JACKET (hooded) AND TROUSERS: Gore-tex or equivalent.
 Not spray-proof.
 These must be fully waterproof, non-insulated jacket and trousers.

 WIDE BRIMMED SUN HAT.

-1 x CAMELBACK: You need to be able to carry a minimum of 3 litres of water in a combination of camelback and water bottles.
+1 x WATER BLADDER: You need to be able to carry in your day bag a minimum of 3 litres of water.
+Hydrapak make great water bladders.

 Health and hygiene